Why MidCoast Digital should change from #SOYT - "Support Our Youth Too" to #SAKT – "Sponsor Aussie Kids Today"

 “The one week of remote work experience was enjoyable.
 I liked working with Paula and her team as they focused on my skill set in writing and creating things.
 I learnt valuable skills working remotely within a team environment and found heaps of online tools which I will definitely be using in the future.
 It was real work, and I had the opportunity to review and provide feedback on CPD for Me website, creating copy and marketing content.

 Paula’s background is in publishing and the printing industry too, so she a suggested a few ways that could help me break into the publishing world, to further improve my first book’s success.
-It was very eye opening and I would highly recommend #SAKT incubator for those students who love sitting behind a computer.
+It was very eye opening and I would highly recommend #SAKT work experience for those students who love sitting behind a computer.

 Oliver Smuhar – SAKT2018